DataDog/hiring-engineers/answers.md

 Error: Failed to setup config unable to load Datadog config file: While parsing config: yaml: line 63: did not find expected key
 Error: unable to set up global agent configuration: unable to load Datadog config file: While parsing config: yaml: line 63: did not find expected key
 ```
-I found a space charachter in front of the Tags line that prevented startup.
+I found a space character in front of the Tags line that prevented startup.
 Fixing that the agent came up again.
 But did not show the new tags in the infrastructure map immediatly.
 That prompted me to look at the logs a bit deeper :

 ```bash
 journalctl -f -u datadog-agent